EngineersNeedArt/Anna-Analog-Computer/README.md

 ### Trigonometry Module

-Sine and cosine are uiseful operations to include.
+Sine and cosine are useful operations to include.
 There are no simple electrical circuits that naturally give rise to these trigonometric functions.
 There is a method using diodes and resistors to *shape* a function from a given input.
 Enough diode stages in a kind of ladder configuration with precise resistor values can output a voltage that approximate, for example, the sine of the input voltage.